 Ethiopia’s landscapes are dramatic.
 The mountainous country in eastern Africa holds a vibrancy that captivates and enchants.
 It has more UNESCO-listed sights than any other country on the continent.
 The lush mountains with its jagged spiers and magnificent views hide animals and birds seen nowhere else on earth and the lowlands are home to some of Africa’s most fascinating tribes.
 It is the only country on the African continent that has not been a colony.
 It is authentic, intoxicating and truly a photographer’s dream.

 Christian Nørgaard is the founder and CEO of Better Moments.
 For years he has photographed and traveled extensively in Asia and has received wide acclaim for his unique photographic talent.
 In recent years he has also collaborated with Steve McCurry and other National Geographic’s leading photographers for exhibitions and events.
-His workshops in Burma and India are unique opportunities for any photographer to combine adventure, travel and reportage photography and to work with one of the best in the field.
+His workshops in Ethiopia, Tibet and the Faroe Islands are unique opportunities for any photographer to combine adventure, travel and reportage photography and to work with one of the best in the field.

 Upon arrival in Addis Ababa, you will be picked up at the airport and taken to our hotel.
 Those who have the time and spirit can spend their first day exploring the capital, Addis Ababa.
 Ethiopia’s sprawling capital is located in the highlands bordering the Great Rift Valley, serving as the country’s commercial and cultural hub.
 Its National Museum exhibits Ethiopian art, traditional crafts and prehistoric fossils, representing a rich history dating all the way back to the earliest known hominid, “Lucy.”
 The burial place of the 20th-century emperor Haile Selassie, the copper-domed Holy Trinity Cathedral, is a neo-Baroque architectural landmark of particular interest.
 After dinner, Christian Nørgaard will introduce the workshop and present his work from previous trips to Ethiopia, to prepare you for the adventure ahead.
 This will be followed by a workshop on how to capture great portraits and how to approach the people along our way.